When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

-Ed Koch - one of the pro-gay liberal Dems who emerged from the Tammany vs Reform wars of the Sixties - was elected Mayor in the fall of 77.
+Ed Koch one of the pro-gay liberal Dems who emerged from the Tammany vs Reform wars of the Sixties was elected Mayor in the fall of 77.
 His terms as Mayor securely established the liberalizing direction of NYC public policies regarding gay people.
-A bachelor, Koch was pursued throughout his career by media snipers and gossip mongers - most of them gay - anxious to prove that he was homosexual However fascinating the history of his dick and butt hole might be if known, what was to prove far more important about his history was Koch's steadfastness.
-In light of the disaster which would engulf America in the near future and the wave of hatred and persecution that it would arouse, New Yorkers had made a far wiser choice in the November '77 election than we could have known at the time.
+A bachelor, Koch was pursued throughout his career by snipers and gossip mongers most of them gay anxious to prove that he was homosexual However fascinating the history of his dick and butt hole might be if known, what was to prove far more important about his life was Koch's moral and ethical steadfastness.
+In light of the disaster which would engulf America in the near future and the wave of hatred and persecution which it would arouse, New Yorkers had made a far wiser choice in the November '77 election than we could have known at the time.

 In the last decade several organizations had been founded to push against barriers of discrimination and intolerance.
 By the end of the decade one of my friends used to kid about what he called "those little envelopes," i.e. fund-raising letters from gay organizations.
 They were a prick in the conscience, if not a kick in the butt, and I felt guilty if I discovered that I had put one aside and came across it later.
 The National Gay Task Force had been founded in 1973 by Dr. Howard Brown, the former NYC health administrator under Lindsay, who came out publicly after he left office.
 Lambda Legal was also established in the same year after a tussle in court.
 (In the next year the APA (American Psychiatric Association) voted to remove homosexuality from its list of disorders.)
 The kick-off benefit for SAGE (Senior Action in a Gay Environment) occurred in the Pines in '77.
 SAGE was the only organization oriented to gay seniors and sought to provide gay-oriented counseling and events for this age group.
 In 1980 the Human Rights Campaign Fund was established.